Escarter/openapimomo/readme.md

     |   sandbox_disbursement_api_key      - disbursement api key for sandbox
     */

-    'disbursement_user_id' => 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx', //change this to your disbursement user 'disbursement_api_key' => 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx', //change this to your disbursement api key
+    'disbursement_user_id' => 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx', //change this to your disbursement user -- required 'disbursement_api_key' => 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx', //change this to your disbursement api key -- required

-    'sandbox_disbursement_user_id' => 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx', //change this to your sandbox  disbursement user
+    'sandbox_disbursement_user_id' => 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx', //change this to your sandbox  disbursement user -- required
-    'sandbox_disbursement_api_key'=> 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx', //change this to your sandbox disbursement api key
+    'sandbox_disbursement_api_key'=> 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx', //change this to your sandbox disbursement api key -- required

     /*
     |--------------------------------------------------------------------------